 In fact, he has 76 positions outlined on his website, addressing everything from marijuana legislation to abortion and contraception to algorithmic trading and fraud.
 Anything you could want to know about his political agenda is there in explicit detail.

 Andrew Yang is fully transparent because there is no incentive to deviate from his principles of individual liberty and data-driven analysis.
 He owes nothing to any establishment, Super PAC, or special interest.
-He’s just a guy with well thought out ideas who is trying to influence the future of our great nation.
+He’s just a guy with meaningful ideas who is trying to influence the future of our great nation.